Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Preliminaries

-The chain rule for higher-dimensional maps states that the Jacobian matrix of a composed function $h=g\circ f$ is given by the matrix product of the Jacobians of $g$ and $f$.
-In particular, for an AE, the Jacobians of the encoder, and the decoder at input $x$ are denoted by $J^\phi_x$ and $J^\psi_{\phi(x)}$, respectively, and the chain rule yields $J^{\mathcal{Y}}_x=J^\psi_{\phi(x)} J^\phi_x$.
+\textbf{Multidimensional Chain Rule.} The chain rule for higher dimensional maps states that the Jacobian matrix of a composed function $h=g\circ f$ is given by the matrix product of the Jacobians of $g$ and $f$.
+In particular, for an AE, the Jacobians of the encoder, and the decoder at input $x$ are denoted by $J^\phi_x$ and $J^\psi_{\phi(x)}$, respectively, yielding: $J^{\mathcal{Y}}_x=J^\psi_{\phi(x)} J^\phi_x$.